staabm/password_exposed/README.md

     </a>
 </p>

+## Credits

+This package is based on the work of Jordan Hall aka.
+[DivineOmega](https://github.com/DivineOmega/password_exposed).

 ## Installation

 The `password_exposed` package can be easily installed using Composer.
 Just run the following command from the root of your project.